AP sources: Phillies, Realmuto agree on $115.5 million deal - WHIZ News

-PHILADELPHIA (AP) — The Philadelphia Phillies and two-time All-Star catcher J.T.
-Realmuto agreed on a $115.5 million, five-year contract, two people familiar with the deal told The Associated Press.
+The Philadelphia Phillies and two-time All-Star catcher J.T.
+Realmuto agreed Tuesday on a $115.5 million, five-year contract, two people familiar with the deal told The Associated Press.

-Both people spoke to The Associated Press on condition of anonymity Tuesday because Realmuto’s deal was pending a successful physical.
+Both people spoke to the AP on condition of anonymity because Realmuto’s deal was pending a successful physical.

 Realmuto’s average annual salary of $23.1 million will become the highest for a catcher, topping the $23 million Joe Mauer averaged in a $184 million, eight-year deal with the Minnesota Twins that covered 2011-18.